malmgrenola/square-circles/README.md

    2. Above the interactive map the user can select parameters that will highlight the pitches with corresponding parameters.
    3. The site user can see the total of how many pitches have the current selected parameters updated automatically.
    4. It's possible for the site user to hover over each pitch to see details
+7. As a site user, I want to find the park on social media, so I can follow the park and it's visitors.
+   1. Within the footer located on every page there is links to the social media accounts, when used, links opens up in new browser window.

 #### Test Registration and user accounts goals